 Give yourself some dang grace sister!

 You are only human.
 We are all only human.
 And we are ALL doing the best we can with what we know.
-So when you feel overwhelmed and like you just don’t have it all together I encourage you to step back and take a few deep breaths.
+When you feel overwhelmed, like you just don’t have it all together, take a step back and take a few deep breaths.
 No really, deep breathing is a great way to re-center yourself and chill tf out.

 Yes, we should all strive for growth and improvement and it’s great to continue to learn and better yourself.
 But at the same time, we can’t strive for perfection to beat ourselves up about all of our shortcomings.
 Some days won’t go as planned, actually most days probably won’t.
-But as long as you’re living as your true and authentic self and you are trying, then you should be able to go to sleep at night.
+As long as you’re living as your true and authentic self and you’re trying, then you should be able to go to sleep at night.
 Give yourself grace.
 Cut yourself a break.
 Whatever you want to call it.
 You’re trying, and you’re enough.

 Never forget that.

 If this section really hits you deeply, then you probably need to read Brene Brown’s, The Gifts of Imperfection (below).
-Literally such a great book about loving yourself and how to stop striving for perfection and accept and come to love the imperfections of life.
+It’s a great book about loving yourself.
+It teaches you how to stop striving for perfection and accept and come to love the imperfections of life.

 7. Delegate or Outsource Where Needed

 This is super important overall life and organization tip.
 Here’s your friendly reminder YOU CANNOT DO IT ALL ALONE.
 Let me say that one more time.
 YOU CANNOT DO IT ALL ALONE.
 Chances are, you’re someone with incredibly high standards and expectations for yourself that you literally try to build Rome in a day and get discouraged when you can’t.